shivannis/xandr-docs-public/xandr-docs/articles/curate/buying-microsoft-windows-3rd-party-appnetwork-inventory.md

 ## Best practice for reach

 To maximize reach across Windows App inventory, we recommend targeting both Supply Type "Mobile App" and “Web” inventory within Microsoft Advertising Exchange without additional parameters such as "Device Type."
-This is because there are certain instances where Xandr does not receive this information from the device SDK and applications are presented as Sites referencing the Windows Store URL.
+This is because there are certain instances where Microsoft Advertising does not receive this information from the device SDK and applications are presented as Sites referencing the Windows Store URL.

 ## Packages and deals